-Written by Dr. Corey Hartman as part of The Brown Skin Agenda initiative
+Written by Corey L. Hartman M.D., FAAD as part of The Brown Skin Agenda Initiative.

 Think nothing is worse than a wrinkle?
 Dermatologists like me would beg to differ.
 Often, my patients find hyperpigmentation (also called dark spots or sunspots) to also be a big barrier to their healthiest-looking skin—regardless of how light or how deep their skin tone.
 And, while wrinkles have a quick cosmetic fix in the form of injections or temporary line fillers, hyperpigmentation and dark spots are more stubborn and require diligence and patience.
 When treating hyperpigmentation, I tell my patients to think “more marathon, less sprint.”

 When treating my darker skinned patients for hyperpigmentation, the lack of or the intensity of melanin (pigment) in your skin must always be taken into consideration.
 And you might be surprised to hear that hyperpigmentation treatment options for darker skin (Fitzpatrick skin types 3, 4, 5, and 6) differ from hyperpigmentation treatment for lighter skin (Fitzpatrick skin type 1 and 2), and this can be the difference between relieving hyperpigmentation patients of color or intensifying it.

 But first, what is hyperpigmentation and what are its causes?

 Regardless of color, all skin contains melanocyte cells that produce melanin and gives our skin and hair its color.
 When excess melanin is produced, hyperpigmentation spots or patches that are darker than the surrounding skin appear.